marcelmazon/rosicrucian-literature/en/heindel-augusta/evolution-from-the-rosicrucian-standpoint.md

 How pathetic is the struggle of the anti-evolutionist to the occult scientist, who can see with the X-ray sight, who has positive proof of evolution, who can observe the picture reels of the microcosm as well as of the macrocosm, and who can follow the records of man through many lives!
 How absurd this struggle is to such a one, in which a few men who are limited in their vision are making an attempt to restrict the religious thought of free America, and who would dictate to the world what it shall and what it shall not believe!
 One great benefit, however, will be derived from the struggle over evolution: If the fundamentalists could but see the effect which their fight against evolution will have upon humanity, they would know that they are being used as instruments by the Great Ones who are guiding us behind the scenes, to bring about a national interest in evolution.
 People are now reading Darwin and comparing him with the book of Genesis who never thought of it before, and they are seizing upon any book which deals with the subject.
 The result will be that many will become converts to the very doctrines that the fundamentalists are attempting to ban by law.
 Thus we may see that the anti-evolution controversy which is creating such vast interest throughout the entire world, is truly a cloud that has a silver lining.

-End of
-Evolution from the Rosicrucian Standpoint
+End of Evolution from the Rosicrucian Standpoint

-Table of Contents
-Click here to return to The Rosicrucian Fellowship Home Page.
-Rosicrucian Fellowship Philosophy Study Courses information Order the printed version of this book.

-Rosicrucian Fellowship - International Headquarters 2222 Mission Avenue, Oceanside, CA 92058-2329, USA (760) 757 - 6600
-Contact us